A leap year contains 1 extra day, February 29th, over a common ordinary year. There are 366 days in a leap year vs. 365 in a common year.

 Every year that is evenly divisible by 4 is a leap year, except for years that are evenly divisible by 100, but these years are leap years if they are evenly divisible by 400:

-- 1) A leap year can be evenly divided by 4.
+- 1) A leap year is divisible by 4 (having a zero remainder when divided by 4).

-- 2) Except if it can be evenly divided by 100 then it isn't a leap year.
+- 2) Except if it's divisible by 100 (having a zero remainder when divided by 100) then it isn't a leap year.

 Examples of leap years.

 - Leap years, multiples of 4 but not of 100 nor of 400: 1584, 1588, 1596, 1956, 1960, 1964, 1968, 1972, 1976, 1980, 1984, 1988, 1992, 1996, 2004, 2008, 2012, 2016, 2020, 2024, 2028, etc.

 - Common years (NOT LEAP YEARS), multiples of 100, but not of 400: 1700, 1800, 1900, 2100, 2200, 2300.

 - Leap years multiples of 400: 1600, 2000, 2400.

 In 1582, Pope Gregory XIII (13th), January 7th, 1502 - April 10th, 1585, Pope of the Catholic Church from May 13th, 1572 to his death in 1585, commissioned the adjustment of the Julian calendar, that was in use at that time, and which was already generating significant discrepancies over the astronomical year.